-Pursuant to the requirements of the Securities Act of 1933, as amended, the registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, New York, on the 4th day of March, 2020.
+Pursuant to the requirements of the Securities Act of 1933, as s amended, the registrant h as duly caused this Registration Statement to be sigr ned on its behalf

+by the undersigned, thereunto duly authorized, in the City of [], [], on the [] day of [], 2020.

-DFP HEALTHCARE ACQUISITIONS CORP.
+DFP HEA LTHCARE AC QUISITIONS CORP.

+By:

+Steven Hochberg